 You may be required to pay a funding fee if the VA does not determine you to be exempt.
-Exempt status is typically met if you have any disability rating by the VA, but discuss other potential reasons with your lender.
-This one-time fee, which you may be able to finance as part of your loan, is paid directly to the Department of Veterans Affairs and is set at a maximum of 3.6% until 2023.
+Exempt status is determined by the VA (e.g. receipt of VA disability compensation) and confirmed through the certificate of eligibility obtained directly from VA.
+This one-time fee, which is eligible to be financed as part of your loan in most instances, is paid directly to the Department of Veterans Affairs and is currently set at a maximum of 3.30%.

 Similar to conventional and FHA loans, there are minimum property requirements a home must meet in order to qualify for a VA loan.

 VA loans, other than an IRRRL, can only be used on a home that will serve as your primary residence.
 This means you can’t use it on an investment property, a second or rental home.
 Although, you may be able to use a VA loan on a subsequent home if you’ve paid off your original primary residence and intend on making this subsequent home your new primary residence.

 If you find yourself eligible, VA loans are a great option when looking to buy, refinance or receive cash out from your primary residence.
 Check with your Home Lending Advisor today to see if a VA loan is right for you.